InsertKoinIO/koin/docs/reference/koin-core/context-isolation.md

 }
 ```

-From this, we can use the `KoinComponent` as it: it will use the `GlobalContext` Koin instance.
+From this, we can use `KoinComponent` as it is: it will automatically use the `GlobalContext` Koin instance.

-But if we want to use an isolated Koin instance, you can just declare it like follow:
+But if we want to use an isolated Koin instance, you can just declare it as follows:

 ```kotlin
 // create a KoinApplication